ramon0101alonso/surfs_up/README.md

 ## Summary
 Running a successful, profitable surf and ice cream shop in Oahu is a good investment.
-After doing two additional queries for the month of January and April, I can come to the conclusion that the weather will have consistent sunny skies.
+After doing two additional queries for the month of January and April, I can conclude that the weather will have consistent sunny skies.
 There is no reason to not open in Oahu.